d6y/lift-cookbook/docs/0350-Pipelline/0400-Stream.md

 Solution
 --------

-Use `OutputStreamResponse`, supplying it with a function that takes an `OutputStream` to write to.
+Use `OutputStreamResponse`, passing it a function that will write to the `OutputStream` that Lift supplies.

 In this example we'll stream all the integers from 1: